-Likewise, problems can be expected in nonlinear outcome models, as is seen in simulation setting 3.
-Furthermore, if $(\beta_1,\gamma_0,\gamma_1)=(1,1,1)$, we see that all methods fail, though the deviation remains small for CPLOT.
+Likewise, problems can be expected in nonlinear outcome models, as was seen in simulation setting 3.
+Furthermore, if $(\beta_1,\gamma_0,\gamma_1)=(1,1,1)$, all methods fail, though the deviation remains small for CPLOT.
 Additional results in the Appendix C confirm that the CPLOT estimator is least sensitive to such violations, followed by the SACE estimator, which is typically much more variable.

 To formally examine the conditions under which the proposed estimands preserve the null hypothesis of no treatment effect, we define $Y^a(t)$ (with a slight abuse of notation) to be the outcome at time $t$ under treatment assignment $a$ in the hypothetical situation that no ICEs occur.
-Under this setup, the null hypothesis corresponds to $Y^1(t)=Y^0(t),\forall t$.
-Although such hypothetical reasoning may feel less natural in the presence of truncation by death, and moreover the proposed estimands do not rely on outcome measurements obtained after ICEs, it remains a common starting point for formulating assumptions, even in the truncation by death literature \citep{hayden2005estimator,ding2011identifiability}.
+The corresponding null hypothesis is $Y^1(t)=Y^0(t),\forall t$.
+Although such hypothetical reasoning may feel less natural in the presence of truncation by death, and moreover the proposed estimands do not rely on outcome measurements obtained after ICEs, it remains a common starting point for formulating assumptions, even in the truncation-by-death literature \citep{hayden2005estimator,ding2011identifiability}.
 We can now write